tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/ELEC2005/Week 12 - Fundamental of Battery Energy Storage and Electric Vehicles.md

 ## Advantages and Disadvantages
 **Advantages:**
 - Storage allows using electricity at a different time that when it was generated
 - Using your own (stored) energy when electricity from the grid is expensive
+- Support grid stability (Frequency reg) **Disadvantages:**
+- Some energy is lost due to inefficiencies
+- Additional investment costs
+- Safety requirement (fire hazard)

 # Additional Content